syncfusion-content/javascript-docs/js/Currency/Behavior-Settings.md

 ## Strict Mode Support

 The CurrencyTextBox widget allows you to use the strict mode option by setting the **enableStrictMode** property.
 You can set the **minValue** and **maxValue** to the controls to enable strict mode functionality.
 When the CurrencyTextBox value exceeds the maxValue, it restricts the exceeded value and returns the **maxValue**.
-Likewise when the CurrencyTextBox value goes below **minValue**, it restricts the new value and returns the minValue.
+Likewise when the CurrencyTextBox value goes below **minValue**, it restricts the new value and returns the minValue.When this property is true, it will not restrict the specified value and an error class will be added to indicate wrong value is provided to the CurrencyTextBox.

 ### Configure Strict Mode Support